Maria Hundscheid

 About

-Maria is a knowledgeable, resourceful and passionate Research Assistant specialized in Microbiology, Plants and Fieldwork with interests in soil and agricultural practice.
-Her drive is to work on ecological solutions and to be helpful.
+Maria is a Research Assistant specialized in Microbiology, Plants and Fieldwork with interests in soil and biological agricultural practice.
+Her drive is to work on ecological solutions and to be helpful in creating good work in a good atmosphere.

 Biography